danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 Amazon
 announced [<u>HealthLake</u>](https://aws.amazon.com/healthlake/) in
 December of 2020, which is a HIPAA-eligible service.
-While Amazon claims that HealthLake allows customers to store, transform, query, and analyze health data at petabyte scale, there seems no documentation on its scalability.
+Amazon claims that HealthLake allows customers to store, transform, query, and analyze health data at petabyte scale.

 ## Customers/Partners Interaction Log